JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-compatibility-guide.md

 * 1.8.20: report a warning when Gradle properties are used
 * 1.9.20: raise this warning to an error
-* 2.0: remove Gradle properties; the Kotlin Gradle plugin ignores their usages
+* 2.0.0: remove Gradle properties; the Kotlin Gradle plugin ignores their usages
-* 2.2.0: remove compiler options from the Kotlin Gradle plugin

 In the unlikely case you face some problems after removing these properties, create an [issue in YouTrack](https://kotl.in/issue).